-“Developers build great cloud-native apps thanks to platforms like Cloud Foundry and our rich ecosystem of software partners,” said James Bayer, VP of Product, Cloud Foundry at Pivotal.
+“Developers build great cloud-native apps thanks to platforms like Cloud Foundry and our rich ecosystem of software partners,” said James Bayer, VP of Product, Cloud Foundry at VMware.
 “The Service Broker API greatly simplifies service interactions for developers, and by having other platforms use this innovation, our customers will benefit from an even larger ecosystem of marketplace providers.”

 “As a platinum member of the Cloud Foundry Foundation, we are excited about the launch of the Open Service Broker API project,” said Björn Goerke, President SAP HANA Cloud Platform at SAP SE.
 “With this industry-wide standardization, we can provide our customers and partners our extensive portfolio of business services through an open API in any supporting cloud platform.”